Military ranks of Somalia

 The Military ranks of Somalia are the military insignia used by the Somali Armed Forces.
 Being a former Italian protectorate, Somalia shares a rank structure similar to that of Italy.

 The highest rank is lieutenant general.
-The current person holding this rank is Bashir Mohamed Jama, former head of the Somali Custodial Corps (Ciidamada Asluubta).
+The two persons currently holding this rank are Bashir Mohamed Jama and Said Mohamed Hersy former head of the Somali Custodial Corps (Ciidamada Asluubta).

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.